ArchCipher/CyberSecurity/PortSwigger-web-security-academy/SQL-injection/09-blind-sqli-conditional-responses.md

 ## Reflection

 Learned how blind SQL injection can be used to extract data character-by-character using conditional responses and boolean logic.
+Also learned about Sniper attack and cluster bomb attack using Burp Suite.

 ---

 ## Notes

 1. Testing with `'` and `''` helps determine whether input is placed within a SQL string and if it's properly escaped.
-Testing `'` and `''`, both not give a "Welcome back" message.
+Testing `'` and `''`, both do not give a "Welcome back" message.

 2. In GET/POST parameter injection, your input often breaks the SQL query unless it's followed by a comment sequence (`--` or `#`) to ignore the rest of the query.